epfml/disco/discojs/README.md

 ## Development

+### Using Disco.js

-As the developer of an external project, you should only be interacting with `@epfml/discojs`, never the  (local) `discojs-core`.
+As the developer of an external project, you should only be interacting with the `@epfml/discojs` __REMOTE__ package, hosted on the `@epfml` NPM registry.
+It is installed with `npm i @epfml/discojs`.

+### Compilation

+When contributing directly to the source code of `discojs`, you will be using the __LOCAL__ `@epfml/discojs-core` package, which is based off the local files you have and are modifying in the `discojs-core` directory.
+As mentioned earlier, any change to `discojs-core` requires a rebuild of both `discojs-core` and `discojs`, for all changes to be reflected.
+However, changes brought to `discojs` alone, only require a rebuild of `discojs`.

+### Contributing

+Contributions to `discojs` must only include browser-specific code.
+Code common to both the browser and Node must be added to `discojs-core` instead.

+Note that, if you end up making calls to the Tensorflow.js API, you must import it from the root index.
+This is to ensure the WebGL version of TF.js is loaded, and only once.
+The only exception occurs in unit tests, which should import TF.js from the (local) `@epfml/discojs-node`, since those run on Node.js.